CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 1.11.1.sec=If this Agreement provides for a Second Lien Cap, then all Liens securing Second Lien Obligations up to but not exceeding the Second Lien Cap will be senior in all respects and prior to any Lien on the Collateral securing any Excess First Lien Obligations, as defined below (but only with respect to such excess amounts), and all Liens securing any Excess First Lien Obligations will be junior and subordinate in all respects to any Lien securing a Second Lien Obligation up to but not exceeding the Second Lien Cap.
 All Liens securing Excess First Lien Obligations will be senior in all respects and prior to any Lien on the Collateral securing any Excess Second Lien Obligations and all Liens securing any Excess Second Lien Obligations will be junior and subordinate in all respects and prior to any Lien securing Excess First Lien Obligations.

 Example:  Suppose First Lien Obligations are $150 million, with a First Lien Cap of $100 million; Second Lien Obligations are $50 million, with a Second Lien Cap of $20 million; and the total Collateral has a fair market value of $175 million.
 Then First Lien Claimholders will have a first priority Lien on the first $100 million of Collateral (including Proceeds), Second Lien Claimholders will have a second priority Lien in the next $20 million of Collateral, First Lien Claimholders will have a third priority Lien in the remaining $55 million of Collateral up to the $50 million of Excess First Lien Obligations, and Second Lien Claimholders will have a fourth priority Lien in the remaining $5 million of Collateral.
 If all of the Collateral is sold at its fair market value, then the $175 million in sales proceeds will be sufficient to pay the First Lien Obligations of $150 million in full and $25 million of the Second Lien Obligations.
-See also section 4.1, “Application of Proceeds.”
+See also section 4.1, “Application of Proceeds.&rdquo;

 1.11.2.sec=If this Agreement provides for a First Lien Cap but does not provide for a maximum limitation of the amount of the Second Lien Obligations (i.e., a Second Lien Cap), then all Liens securing Second Lien Obligations will be senior in all respects and prior to any Lien on the Collateral securing any Excess First Lien Obligations, as defined below (but only with respect to such excess amounts), and all Liens securing any Excess First Lien Obligations will be junior and subordinate in all respects to any Lien securing a Second Lien Obligation.

 Example:  Suppose First Lien Obligations are $150 million, with a First Lien Cap of $100 million; Second Lien Obligations are $50 million with no Second Lien Cap; and the total Collateral has a fair market value of $175 million.
 Then First Lien Claimholders will have a first priority Lien on the first $100 million of Collateral (including Proceeds), Second Lien Claimholders will have a second priority Lien in the next $50 million of Collateral, and First Lien Claimholders will have a third priority Lien on the remaining $25 million in Collateral.
 If all of the Collateral is sold at its fair market value, then the $1 75 million in sales proceeds will be sufficient to pay $125 million of the First Lien Obligations of $150 million and the Second Lien Obligations totaling $50 million in full.
-See also section 4.1, “Application of Proceeds.”
+See also section 4.1, “Application of Proceeds.&rdquo;

 1.11.3.sec=Excess First Lien Obligations means any First Lien Obligations that are included in the Capped Obligations and that are in excess of the First Lien Cap.